Is an SNP rebellion brewing over the government's heat pumps plans?

 But with estimates – made in 2021 – that the policy will cost some £33 billion and that to date just £1.8billion has been set aside from the public purse to help fund it – concerns remain that almost all of the financial burden will fall on individual households.

-There is fear that one of the party's key messages at the general election – a promise to deliver on the cost of living crisis – is being seriously undermined – and that heat pumps could leave the SNP vulnerable to attacks from the Conservatives and Labour.
+There are fears that one of the SNP's key messages at the general election – a promise to deliver on the cost of living crisis – is being seriously undermined – and that heat pumps could leave the party vulnerable to attacks from the Conservatives and Labour.

 Read more: